-Note: For international internships, students must meet with a study abroad advisor and register with the Global Education Office (formerly the Office of Study Abroad for international travel.
-Furthermore, students whose internship is in a country determined to be at high risk by the U.S. Department of State and/or the Centers for Disease Control (CDC) must submit a petition to the Office of Study Abroad.
+Note: All undergraduates participating in international internships must meet with a study abroad advisor and register with the Global Education Office (formerly the Office of Study Abroad).
+Furthermore, students whose experience is in a country determined to be at high risk by the U.S. Department of State and/or the Centers for Disease Control (CDC) must submit a petition to the Global Education Office.